hafizulwanandaputra/pectk-simklinik/README.md

 7. To run a websocket, follow the instructions in the websocket section.
 8. Sign in using username `admin` and password `12345`.
 You need to change the password from `{your_base_url}/settings/changepassword` and we recommend using a strong password for better security.

-### Websocket
+### Websocket and Puppeteer Cluster

-The websocket URL configuration is located in `.env` with the values ​​`WS-URL-JS` for the frontend (example: `ws://localhost:8090`) and `WS-URL-PHP` for the backend (example: `http://localhost:3000/notify`).
+The websocket and Puppeteer Cluster URL configuration is located in `.env` with the values ​​`WS-URL-JS` for the frontend (example: `ws://localhost:8090`), `WS-URL-PHP` for the backend (example: `http://localhost:3000/notify`), and `PDF-URL` for Puppeteer Cluster (example: `http://localhost:3001/generate-pdf`).

-If you are running on a virtual private server (VPS) with SSL, use `wss://domainaddress.com/ws/` for `WS-URL-JS` and `https://domainaddress.com/notify/` for `WS-URL-PHP`.
+If you are running on a virtual private server (VPS) with SSL, use `wss://domainaddress.com/ws/` on `WS-URL-JS`, `https://domainaddress.com/notify/` on `WS-URL-PHP`, and `https://domainaddress.com/generate-pdf/` on `PDF-URL`.
 Make sure you create a virtual host or proxy server that matches the web server you are using.

 Example for nginx: